meekostuff/HTMLDecor/README.md

 `<script>` handling
 -------------------

-- Scripts in the page are not handled by HTMLDecor - they execute at the expected time in the browser's script handling.
+- Scripts in the landing-page are not handled by HTMLDecor - they execute at the expected time in the browser's script handling.
-The page does not need and SHOULD NOT have scripts - they SHOULD all be part of the decor.
+**RECOMMENDATION:** The page does not need and SHOULD NOT have scripts - they SHOULD all be part of the decor.

-- All scripts which are not in the initial page (that is, decor content or panned page content) are executed via dynamic script insertion, but behave **like** scripts that are part of the page content.
+- All scripts which are not in the landing-page (that is, decor content or panned page content) are executed via dynamic script insertion, but behave **like** scripts that are part of the page content.
 Page content is not blocked, but earlier scripts block later scripts unless the earlier script has the `src` and `async` attributes.